keaganveness/se-technical-assessment/README.md

 ./destroy.sh
 ```

-## 12. Future Improvements
+## 13. Future Improvements

 With more time, I would add the following:

 * TLS termination via cert-manager and Let's Encrypt
 * Horizontal Pod Autoscaling (HPA) based on CPU/RPS
 * NGINX rate limiting or WAF rules
+* Integrate automated, secure image publishing into the CI workflow.
 * GitOps driven deployments using Helm and ArgoCD
 * Kubernetes NetworkPolicies to restrict pod-to-pod communication
 * Centralised logging + dashboard with Prometheus and Grafana

-## 13. Conclusion
+## 14. Conclusion

 This project demonstrates a practical, production-minded approach to running a containerized web application.
-I've kept the design intentionally simple and transparent so that each componenent can be easily reviewed and reproduced.
+I've kept the design intentionally simple and transparent so that each component can be easily reviewed and reproduced.